 Lightben has a polycarbonate center that can be tinted to almost any color, and can include additional UV or fire rating protection.
 Hexaben uses an attractive honeycomb aluminum core borrowed from technology out of the aerospace industry.
 Ecoben Wave, on the other hand, consists of a honeycomb core of recycled cardboard, making it an intriguing product for an entirely different reason.

-Do you find yourself specifying one type of wall panels over another?
+Do you find yourself specifying one type of wall panel over another?
 Has one type had more challenges during design and installation for you than others?